Hello world! Please change me in Site Preferences -> This Category/Section -> Lower Description Bar

 The information contained here will help prepare you for life in the residence halls, and the transition you make into University life.
 As a member of the University community, you will find that much of what you learn will occur outside the classroom as you learn to live and work with others, in a diverse community.
 The student life experience at West Liberty is designed to help you grow in personal, social and academic areas.

 Orientation will offer you the opportunity to learn how to register and complete your class schedule for the fall semester, meet faculty for your college, take necessary ASSET tests, have your ID picture taken, see your residence hall room, learn specific information about financial aid, and take care of a variety of campus tasks to prepare for the new semester.
 Parents will even learn more about their role in this process with our Parent Power program.

-Orientation dates for the fall 2014 term will be posted in the latter part of March.
+Orientation dates for the fall 2014 term are as follows:

 Registration for Fall 2014 transfer students will be held during the summer months.
 Each academic college will hold registration sessions.
 During the registration sessions, academic advisors will be available to assist you in completing a schedule for the fall semester.
 Please continue to check back for dates that will be posted as soon as they are available.

 What is TopperFest?
 TopperFest is a two week festival designed to welcome students to West Liberty University and get them acclimated to campus.
 These events give new students the chance to interact with each other and jump-start the friendships that will last a lifetime.
 A schedule of events will be posted before classes begin for the fall 2014 term.

 As an incoming West Liberty student you have the opportunity to benefit from a unique program that will enrich your educational experience by participating in the West Liberty University Student Laptop Program.
 The laptop intent form must be completed to enroll in this program.